nasrinamjadi/Object-Detection/README.md

 ### 📌 Task Overview

 This project focuses on object detection, tracking, and knowledge distillation using VLM-based pseudo-labeling and YOLO models.
-A full description of the task, methodology, and results is provided in [report.pdf](report.pdf)
+A full description of the task, methodology and results is provided in [report.pdf](report.pdf)
 .

 ### 📌 Project Structure